spgarbet/corona/README.md

 ![South Korea](./sk.png)

 And South Korea is the other hot spot.
 It appeared to be well contained until a member of the Shincheonji church did not self-quarantine and went to mass gatherings.
 Later school and social event closures occurred, combined with drive through free testing.

+# Conclusions

+One thing that is clear from these plots is the quarantine and other social distancing measures are effective in slowing the growth.
+Given the nature of exponential growth, it is desirable to put these measure in as early as possible rather than later.